opendatalu/dotstat-udata-harvester/README.md

 This harvester will download the metadata from a .stat instance and create datasets on an [udata-based open data portal](https://github.com/opendatateam/udata).
 It is currently used to synchronize [data.public.lu](https://data.public.lu) with the [LUSTAT database](https://lustat.statec.lu/).

+## Software requirements

+This software runs with [Node.js](https://nodejs.org/en), it has been tested with Node v20.

 ## Configuration

 Copy the `.env-template` file into a file named `.env`.
 Adjust the following variales to your needs: